GasFurr/ARCHI/README.md

 4. **User-Centric Empowerment** Design prioritizes efficiency and direct control.
 Interaction is keyboard-first, utilizing a "Down-Top" terminal where history flows upward from a pinned input line.
 Contextual tools (`new`, `edit`, `view`, `stat`) replace fragmented Unix utilities.

 5. **Open Innovation** The architecture enables community-driven evolution through a transparent development process.
-The system remains purely offline regarding telemetry—your data and your logs stay local.
+The system remains purely offline regarding telemetry - your data and your logs stay local.

 ---